Second City derby: Women's Sides

 Birmingham City W.F.C. were founded in 1968, whilst Aston Villa W.F.C. were founded in 1973 as Solihull F.C., and took on their current Aston Villa guise in 1996.
 During the 2000-01 and 2001-02 seasons both teams competed in the second tier FA Women's Premier League North.
 Birmingham were then promoted to the Women's Premier League National with Villa joining them for one season in 2003-04 before being relegated.
 Then followed 18 years of the teams being in different divisions, Birmingham being in the top tier and Villa elsewhere, until the 2020–21 Women's Super League season when Villa were promoted up to join Blues.
 In the first ever WSL match between the two sides Birmingham beat Villa 1–0 at an empty Villa Park (due to restrictions related to the COVID-19 pandemic in the United Kingdom), while the Birmingham's home match which was also played behind closed doors at Damson Park, Solihull was a 1–1 draw.
 In the 2021–22 season, Aston Villa won 1–0 at St. Andrew's.
 Birmingham returned the favour and won 1–0 at Villa Park on 8 May 2022, the final day of the season, as they were relegated to the FA Women's Championship.
+In the 2025–26 season, Aston Villa and Birmingham City were drawn in the same group in the Women's League Cup - the tie finished as a 3–3 draw at the Bescot Stadium, with Birmingham City winning the penalty shootout 4–2 to gain the bonus point.

 As of the 2021–22 season, Birmingham currently play at St Andrew's, home of the men's team, having played at Redditch Utd, Stratford Town and Solihull Moors in the 21st century.
 Villa play at Walsall's Bescot Stadium, having moved from Boldmere St Michaels - although important games such as the Second City Derby will often take place at Villa Park.